 I Work For a Bitch...And The Bitch Is Me

-Have you ever heard of the “Other Serenity Prayer”?
-It came across Social Media in a number of my friends feeds last week and it resonated so much I want to share it here.
-I hope my bitch boss takes it to heart.
+Have you ever heard of the "Other Serenity Prayer"?
+It came across Social Media in a number of my friends' feeds recently, and it resonated with me.
+I hope my boss (me) takes it to heart.

 Other Serenity Prayer

 "Please grant me the serenity to stop beating myself up for not doing things perfectly,

 The courage to forgive me because I always try my best,